• Skip to primary navigation

 • Twitter

-The best red Chili pepper substitutes range depending on what effect you're trying to recreate: here are 14 and more alternatives to help add the same taste and complexity to food.
+The best red Chili pepper substitutes depend on what effect (spice level + flavor) you're trying to recreate: here are the 25 best alternatives to help add the same taste and complexity to your food.

 A bowl of dried chillies, gochugaru Korean chilli flakes and Chinese chilli powder.